GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <ol start="4">
   <li>
-    <span style="font-weight: 400"> Â Â For the record to be identified as geospatial, does â€œgeospatialâ€ go in Theme (Category)</span>
+    <span style="font-weight: 400">   For the record to be identified as geospatial, does â€œgeospatialâ€ go in Theme (Category)</span>
   </li>
 </ol>